-(Images via reefseekers and alaskaunderseatours)
+(Images via reefseekers)

 The sea cucumber can literally take on different body states – from hard to liquid – in order to defend itself.
 From wikipedia: "Like other echinoderms the cuke has a type of collagen in its skin capable of excreting or absorbing more water effectively changing from a 'liquid' to a 'solid.'
 They can turn their bodies into mush, climb through small cracks and then solidify into small lumps so that they cannot be extracted."
 Even more amazing than effectively scattering yourself into pieces of your collective whole and then reassembling: the ability to turn yourself inside out so that your digestive tract's toxic juices poison your enemies.
 Yeah, the sea cucumber can do that, too.
 Do not mess.

-(Images via myfoxmaine and NOAA)
+(Images via NOAA)

 The Pacific Ocean Hagfish has a disgusting way of defending itself.
 When under attack, it oozes a suffocating slime from its many pores that envelops its predator in a fatal mass of fibrous goo.
 The hagfish, unfortunately, sometimes falls prey to its own defense mechanism, but normally it twists itself into knots to escape the gelatinous goop.